 - Once directed to the Graduate Admissions page, make sure the portal guides you to “admissions for Spring, Summer, Fall 2020.”

 - Create an account and after logging in, click “Add Program” at the top.

 - Select “School of Medicine” for the school option, and “Certificate” for the program level option.

 - From the choices listed, select “Pre-Medical Graduate Health Sciences” as your program.

 - You can now begin filling out the necessary components of the application.
 More information below regarding each section.

 THE CERT PROGRAM HAS 2 MATRICULATION DATES PER YEAR.
 (Fall and Spring)

-Fall Matriculation (classes begin August 23): Applications can be submitted from December of the previous year – July 15
+Fall Matriculation (classes begin around August 15th): Applications can be submitted from December of the previous year – July 25th

-Spring Matriculation (classes begin January 3): Applications can be submitted until November 15 of previous year
+Spring Matriculation (classes begin around January 3): Applications can be submitted until November 15 of previous year

 *** An application will not be reviewed until all application materials have been submitted. ***